 The Smart Kids Lab makes it possible for children to map their environment in a playful way, by using modern technology and instruments.
 With the aid of small scale tests and selfmade sensors they can hands-on monitor their direct surroundings at home, or at school.

-This project is supported by the Foundation SEC (Education and Culture) in The Netherlands and the installation at the medialab of Cinekid 2016 was also made possible by the Cinekid Festival.
+This project was supported by the Foundation SEC (Education and Culture) in The Netherlands and the installation at the medialab of Cinekid 2016 was also made possible by the Cinekid Festival.

 IAAC/Fab Lab Barcelona kindly provided a first English translation of two measurement tools from the Dutch kit, acidity (of water and soil) and particulated matter (air pollution).
 You can download a copy (pdf) under 'Publications' below.